jingweimo/academic-kickstart/content/post/M2MChannel/index.md

 ---
-title: I was recently on the MarketToMarket channel to talk about research on automated asparagus harvesters and mobile machine vision for blueberries.
+title: Recently on the MarketToMarket channel to talk about research on automated asparagus harvesters and mobile machine vision for blueberries.
 subtitle:

 # Summary for listings and search engines